Listen to Spotify on a Plane: Offline and In-Flight Tips

 Spotify Premium lets you download songs, albums, playlists, and podcasts straight to your device.
 Once they’re downloaded, those tracks play without any internet connection at all.

-According to Spotify’s official support page, you can store up to 10,000 songs per device across a maximum of 5 devices.
-That’s 50,000 tracks available offline.
-One catch: you need to connect to the internet at least once every 30 days, or your downloads expire.
+Spotify’s official offline support page confirms that Premium users can store 10,000 songs per device across a maximum of 5 devices, for 50,000 total offline tracks.
+One catch: you must connect to the internet at least once every 30 days, or your downloads expire.

 In our testing on an iPhone 15 running iOS 18, downloaded playlists started playing instantly after switching to airplane mode.
 No lag, no buffering, no errors.